 - Community Engagement We believe in our responsibility to help the communities around us by providing support to charitable organizations and encourage living philanthropically.
-We offer regular volunteer and giving opportunities throughout the year that provide our employees with meaningful civic involvement.
+In addition to our charitable giving, we also offer regular volunteer and giving opportunities throughout the year that provide our employees with meaningful civic involvement.
 Since our inception, we have facilitated opportunities for our employees to contribute time and resources to benefit local nonprofit organizations.
-Our community engagement efforts are led by our employees through a dedicated committee that is responsible for engaging with community organizations, planning and organizing various opportunities for employees to make a difference through volunteer giving and service, and civic involvement with non-profit organizations, and corporate donations. - Career Development We strive to create an engaging work experience that allows for career development and related opportunities.
-We offer numerous opportunities for our employees to engage in personal and professional development, including educational support and opportunities for tuition assistance and reimbursement, participation in industry conferences and networking events, individual leadership and management training, access to an online learning library providing an extensive collection of learning and development opportunities, lunch and learn meetings with our CEO and senior management team, group trainings (e.g., underwriting, real estate fundamentals, cyber security, computer skills, safety, ethics, harassment prevention, and DE&I related content), peer mentorship opportunities, and reimbursement for continuing education. - Employee Wellness Our employees are our most valuable asset, and their individual and group contributions drive our performance and success.
+Our community engagement efforts are led by our employees through a dedicated committee that is responsible for engaging with community organizations, planning and organizing various opportunities for employees to make a difference through volunteer giving and service, and civic involvement with nonprofit organizations, and corporate donations.
+Additionally, beginning in 2023, we provide each of our full-time employees 16 hours of paid time off to provide them with the flexibility to pursue philanthropic activities.
+Such paid time off is in addition to any participation in company-sponsored philanthropic activities, which does not require the use of paid time off. - Career Development We strive to create an engaging work experience that allows for career development and related opportunities.
+We offer numerous opportunities for our employees to engage in personal and professional development, including educational support and opportunities for tuition assistance and reimbursement, participation in industry conferences and networking events, individual leadership and management training, access to an online learning library providing an extensive collection of learning and development opportunities, lunch and learn meetings with our CEO and senior management team, group trainings (e.g., underwriting, real estate fundamentals, cyber security, computer skills, safety, ethics, harassment prevention, and DE&I related content), a corporate book club led by our CEO, peer mentorship opportunities, and reimbursement for continuing education. - Employee Wellness Our employees are our most valuable asset, and their individual and group contributions drive our performance and success.
 As a result, we are focused on and invest in our team's overall health, wellness, and engagement.
-We employ numerous strategies and initiatives to nurture and nourish our employees' physical, mental, and emotional well-being, including, among other things, competitive employee benefits (with 100% employer-paid healthcare options), generous paid time off programs, fringe benefits to make both the Broadstone and home office environments more comfortable, transparent and open communication and dialogue between our senior executives and our employee base, events and opportunities for social connectedness and family-friendly corporate events, wellness and fitness events, on-site flu vaccinations administered by a third-party health-services provider, flexibility in work location and schedules to meet specific employee needs, and access to an employee assistance program and other health and wellness resources.
+We employ numerous strategies and initiatives to nurture and nourish our employees' financial, physical, mental, and emotional wellbeing, including, among other things, competitive compensation and employee benefit programs (with 100% employer-paid healthcare options), generous paid time off programs, including an annual paid corporate shutdown for all employees, fringe benefits to make both the office and home office environments more comfortable, transparent and open communication and dialogue between our senior executives and our employee base, events and opportunities for social connectedness and family-friendly corporate events, wellness and fitness events, on-site flu vaccinations administered by a third-party health services provider, flexibility in work location and schedules to meet specific employee needs, and access to an employee assistance program and other health and wellness resources.